-- 1. Students are expected in their Tutor Group by 8.55am every day. - 2.
+- 1. Students are expected in their Tutor Group by 8.50am every day. - 2.
 Students must be prepared for the day ahead: correctly dressed, with files and books as required by subjects. - 3.
 Progress Checks will be sent home three times a year in Y12 and Y13. - 4.
 Year 12 students may not go home during the day.
-Year 13 students are allowed to go home if they are fully up to date with their work, have completed the Baccalaureate and have a fully signed Study Pass. - Arrange medical appointments for outside Academy hours where possible attendance figures to lessons will be commented on in references to universities/ employers. - 6.
-Any absences will require a telephone call from yourselves to the Academy Attendance Officer by 9am.
+Year 13 students are allowed to go home if they are fully up to date with their work, have completed the Priory Award and have a fully signed Study Pass. - Arrange medical appointments for outside Academy hours where possible attendance figures to lessons will be commented on in references to universities/ employers. - 6.
+Any absences will require a telephone call from parents to the Academy Attendance Officer by 9am.
 Holidays during term time cannot be recorded as authorised absence, but we should be notified. - 7.
-Students in Sixth Form may arrange driving lessons during the Academy day but only during study periods and should not arrange these during timetabled lessons and when prior permission from the Sixth Form Lead has been sought. - 8.
+Students in Sixth Form may arrange driving lessons during the Academy day but only during study periods and should not arrange these during timetabled lessons and when prior permission from the Head of Sixth Form has been sought. - 8.
 GCSE results are sent to the universities when the student applies and predicted grades at the start of Year 13 are used for UCAS. - 9.
 Applications to university should be made by December of Year 13. - 10.
-We no longer have AS exams.Y12 will take mock exams in May.
-Parents will be invited in to a progress meeting where these exams have highlighted cause for concern.
+Y12 will take mock exams in the summer term.
+Parents will be invited in to progress meeting where these exams have highlighted cause for concern.
 In Y13 mocks are taken in January/February with external exams in June.
 These will be high pressure times for students.

-HOW YOU CAN SUPPORT YOUR SON/DAUGHTER
+HOW YOU CAN SUPPORT STUDENTS?

-Parents often ask us how they can support students.
 We feel this advice to be appropriate:

 - 1. Keep track of absences and help minimise these where possible. - 2.
-Monitor progress and check grades these tell you what the staff think your son/daughter is likely to achieve and will indicate how they are doing in the Academy.
+Monitor progress check grades these tell you what the staff think they are likely to achieve and will indicate how they are doing in the Academy.
 If you do not receive these grades please inform us as soon as possible. - 3.
 Contact the Academy if you have any questions or concerns at all. - 4.
-Obtain from your son/daughter a copy of their timetable and the name of their form tutor. - 5.
+Obtain from a copy of their timetable and the name of their form tutor. - 5.
 Keep a close eye on how they are coping during the high pressure times of the year.